garengh4/create-react-app/README.md

 `export let appStore = createStore(appReducer);`
 - we have the store created

-Next we need to Provide the store to our componentts so they can listen to STATE CHANGES and update accordingly and also DISPATCH ACTIONS:
+Next we need to Provide the store to our components so they can listen to STATE CHANGES and update accordingly and also DISPATCH ACTIONS:
 - the dispatch method is available on the store

 React-redux library provides a component called >>>>>>>>>>>